mtumilowicz/java13-spring-crud-http-methods-workshop/README.md

         responses differ)
             * first: 200 OK
             * next: 404 NOT FOUND
+    * the request can be repeated automatically if a communication failure occurs before the client is able to read the server's response
 * nullimpotent
-    * the side-effects of N > 0 identical requests is the same as for a single request (aside from error or expiration issues)
+    * the side-effects of N >= 0 identical requests is the same as for a single request (aside from error or expiration issues)
+    * every nullimpotent is idempotent
-* cacheable
+* cacheable response is an HTTP response that can be cached

 ### spring context
 * @RequestMapping methods mapped to "GET" are also implicitly mapped to "HEAD", i.e. there is no need to have "HEAD"